Investing can be confusing.

 A fund can help reduce risk because instead of betting on the success of one company, you're betting on the success of a collective group of companies.

-For example, if Apple stock went down 30% in one day and that was your only investment, you could be in a tough spot.
 But if you invest in all of the biggest stocks at the same time with a fund, the chance that every single stock goes down is a lot lower.

 So overall, a 3-fund portfolio is a way to get invested in the stock market without having to pick individual stocks.